dvilelaf/tsunami/packages/dvilela/services/tsunami/README.md

 ## Tsunami Service

-A service that tracks eventt on Olas registries and autonomously reports on it.
+A service that tracks event on Olas registries and autonomously reports on it.